hjerpbakk/AspNetCoreWorkshop/README.md

 An ASP.net Web app running in containers orchestrated by Docker Compose.
 In this workshop, all commands are run from the root folder of project unless otherwise noted.

+We have prepared Git branches with solutions for each part - they are written out in bold text, e.g.
+#### `git checkout start`

 ## Prerequisites

 - Install `git`